Spherical CR uniformization of the magic 3-manifold: The 3-manifold at infinity of the even subgroup of

 We have proved in Section \ref{sec-Ford-3pp} that the ideal boundary of the sides $s_k^{\pm}$, that is $s_k^{\pm}\cap \partial \hc$, is a sub-disk of the spinal sphere of $A^{k}B^{\pm}A^{-k}$.
 Recall that the ideal boundary of the side $s_k^{\pm}$ is the part of $\partial I_k^{\pm}= I_k^{\pm} \cap \partial \hc$ which is outside (the ideal boundary of) all other isometric spheres.
 In this section, when we speak of sides and ridges we implicitly mean their intersections with $\partial \hc$.

 Take a singular surface in the Heisenberg group.
 The ideal boundary of $D_{\Gamma_1}$, that is $\partial_{\infty} D_{\Gamma_1}=D_{\Gamma_1} \cap \partial \hc$, is a region in the Heisenberg group bounded by the surface $\Sigma$.
-We will see that the ideal boundary of $D_{\Gamma_1}$ is an infinite genera handlebody, invariant under the action of $\langle A \rangle$.
+We will see that the ideal boundary of $D_{\Gamma_1}$ is an infinite genus handlebody, invariant under the action of $\langle A \rangle$.
 Note that the ideal boundaries of the fundamental domains constructed in \cite{mx, ParkerWill:2016} are infinite cylinders.
-Therefore we need very different technology to prove our Theorem \ref{thm:3pp} due to the different topology of $\partial_{\infty} D_{\Gamma_1}$.
+Due to the complicate topology of $\partial_{\infty} D_{\Gamma_1}$, we need more explicit disks to cut it into a 3-ball in our proof Theorem \ref{thm:3pp}.